fabinzne/fabinzne/README.md

 ## Public information

 Hello my name is Fabiano Luiz and currently i'm a Softwarre Engineer at CI&T, I'm currently using React Native and Node.
-I'm currently learning and in love with some ML languages (F# and ReScript).
+I'm currently learning and in love with some languages (D and Idris).
 If someday I have the opportunity to work with Functional Programming I'll be happy.

 I want to some day start to contribuite to open-source community.